ekovac2/secret-santa/README.md

 ## Description
 So what is Secret Santa?
 Secret Santa is a tradition.
 Members of a group of friends, family, or coworkers draw random names to become someone’s Secret Santa.
 The Secret Santa is given a wish list of gift ideas to choose from to give to their chosen giftee.
-The application is used to generate pairs of people who will become secret Santa to other people.
+This application is used to generate pairs of people who will become secret Santa to other people.

 ## Launching application